When shopping for adenium seeds, you may have seen those pictures of beautiful blue adenium flowers and may have been tempted to get some yourself.

 Avoid Wasting Money on Fake Blue Desert Roses

-The whole point is there are no true all-blue or rainbow desert rose flowers... yet.
-You'll get much better deals for your money sticking to tried-and-true breeds for now.
+The whole point is there are no true all-blue or rainbow desert rose flowers... at least for now yet.
+You'll get much better deals for your money sticking to tried-and-true breeds.

 To not waste money on selling scams, look for warmer colors like red, yellow, dark pink when you’re buying desert rose seeds.
 Those are safe bets that won’t leave you disappointed.
 Good news is many existing ones have exquisitely beautiful flower patterns so you may be spoiled for choice.